kcthota/emoji4j/README.md

 Counts number of short codes, html entities that would be replaced to valid emojis in a string

 ```
 String text = "A &#128049;, &#x1f436;, :coyote: and a :mouse: became friends.
-For :dog:'s birthday party, they all had :hamburger:s, :fries:s, :cookie:s and :cake:.";
+For the :dog:'s birthday party, they all had :hamburger:s, :fries:s, :cookie:s and :cake:.";

 EmojiUtils.countEmojiTokens(text); //returns 8